michaelpnash/emacs-for-scala/.emacs.d/scala-mode2/README.md

 command.
 To set the default, you use the *customize-variable* command or a mode-hook.

+## Joinin lines (delete indentation)

+Scala-mode defines its own *scala-indent:join-line' function.
+Besides doing what the normal *join-line* (aka *delete-indentation*) function does, it also removes comment marks (asterisks and slashes) when comment lines are joined and space when code lines are joined and the uppper line ended with a dot.

+In scala-mode2 buffers *scala-indent:join-line* replaces
+*delete-indentation* in your key bindings.
+The default binding is **M-^**.

 ## Motion

 Basic emacs motion will work as expected.